systeminit/si/app/docs/src/reference/secrets.md

 Should the secret appear in any logs or output, it will be automatically *redacted*.
 System Initiative will not leak your secrets.

 :::warning
-No programmable system is perfectly secure against secret ex-filtration.
+No programmable system is perfectly secure against secret exfiltration.
 You must still trust the underlying function code that your secret is being used by.

-All "built in" schemas provided by System Initiative have been vetted for ex-filtration risk.
+All "built-in" schemas provided by System Initiative have been vetted for exfiltration risk.
 :::

 ## Creating a Secret